valocode/bubbly/docs/SPECIFICATION.md

 }
 ```

-This schema should be stored in the Bubbly server so that it can be fetched by the Bubbly client.
+This schema should be stored in the Bubbly server so that it can be fetched by the Bubbly Client.
 It can either be uploaded after the Bubbly server starts, or can be provided as a configuration during startup.

 ### 4.2 Extracts